A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction: Abstract

 \section{Abstract}

-Many underwater tasks, such as cable-and-wreckage inspection, search-and-rescue, benefit from robust human-robot interaction (HRI) capabilities.
-With the recent advancements in vision-based underwater HRI methods, autonomous underwater vehicles (AUVs) can communicate with their human partners even during a mission.
-However, these interactions usually require active participation especially from humans (\eg one must keep looking at the robot during an interaction).
-Therefore, an AUV must know when to start interacting with a human partner, \ie if the human is paying attention to the AUV or not.
-In this paper, we present a diver attention estimation framework for AUVs to autonomously detect the \textit{attentiveness} of a diver and then navigate and reorient itself, if required, with respect to the diver to initiate an interaction.
-The core element of the framework is a deep neural network (called DATT-Net) which exploits the geometric relation among $10$ facial keypoints of the divers to determine their head orientation.
-Our on-the-bench experimental evaluations (using unseen data) demonstrate that the proposed DATT-Net architecture can determine the attentiveness of human divers with promising accuracy.
-Our real-world experiments also confirm the efficacy of DATT-Net which enables real-time inference and allows the AUV to position itself for an AUV-diver interaction.
+Many underwater tasks, such as cable-and-wreckage inspection and search-and-rescue, can benefit from robust Human-Robot Interaction (HRI) capabilities.
+With the recent advancements in vision-based underwater HRI methods, Autonomous Underwater Vehicles (AUVs) have the capability to interact with their human partners without requiring assistance from a topside operator.
+However, in these methods, the AUV assumes that the diver is ready for interaction, while in reality, the diver may be distracted.
+In this paper, we attempt to address this problem by presenting a diver attention estimation framework for AUVs to autonomously determine the \textit{attentiveness} of a diver, and developing a robot controller to allow the AUV to navigate and reorient itself with respect to the diver before initiating interaction.
+The core element of the framework is a deep convolutional neural network called DATT-Net.
+It is based on a pyramid structure that can exploit the geometric relations among 10 facial keypoints of a diver to estimate their head orientation, which we use as an indicator of attentiveness.
+Our on-the-bench experimental evaluations and real-world experiments during both closed- and open-water robot trials confirm the efficacy of the proposed framework.